Yuba City Wrongful Death Lawyer

 • The decedent’s children

-If there is no spouse and the deceased had no children, the law allows those who would have the right to the decedent’s estate in order of succession to file a claim or lawsuit.
+If there is no spouse and the deceased has no children, the law allows those who would have the right to the decedent’s estate in order of succession to file a claim or lawsuit.
 This could include the decedent’s parents or siblings.
-For more information about who is eligible to file a wrongful death lawsuit, please consult a qualified Yuba City wrongful death attorney.
+Please consult a qualified Yuba City attorney for more information about who can file a wrongful death lawsuit.

 Both economic and non-economic damages may be recovered by family members through a wrongful death lawsuit.
-Economic damages are demonstrable and objective and are essentially an accounting of the financial expenses and future losses that will result from the untimely death.
+Economic damages are demonstrable and objective and essentially account for the financial expenses and future losses resulting from untimely death.
 Some examples include:

 • Any medical expenses that the decedent incurred related to the injuries that resulted in his or her death